ucb-ee290c/fa18-gps/doc/FFTSearch-Zhaokai.md

 - The FFT blocks also have memory connection and need to connect to pbus.

 ## TODOs:
-- Figure out why the pipelined biplex FFT can't pass test.
+- Look into the generators to pass tests for pipeline biplex version.
 - Write C-program tester for FFT/IFFT.
-- Maybe use a ROM to pass in test for FFT to support large number of points tests.
+- Maybe use a ROM to pass in test for FFT to support large number of points tests or use more queues to test
+- Implement Sparse FFT generator or add configuration option to FFT/IFFT generator